 You deployed the most capable LMS platform (*cough* eFront *cough*).
 You have written the finest course material, crafted the best exercises, and organized them to perfection.
 You are finally ready to take your live, but could there be anything missing?

 Indeed, there could.
 Most of the time not much thought is given to the graphic design.
 At best, it’s left as an after-thought.
-In this article, we’ll explain why the design of an e-learning course is an important factor of its success and give a few basic guidelines that every e-learning educator should be familiar with.
+In this article, we’ll explain why the eLearning course design is an important factor of its success and give a few basic guidelines that every e-learning educator should be familiar with.

 1) Design is important